 While visiting Israel, many travelers are now crossing the border from Israel to Jordan more and more to see sites as Petra and Wadi Rum.
 One of the most popular border crossings between Israel and Jordan is via Yitzhak Rabin Terminal, also referred to as Wadi Arava Crossing.
 This border is accessed via the southern city of Eilat, which is easily reached from both Tel Aviv and Jerusalem, for example by shuttle bus from Tel Aviv or shuttle bus from Jerusalem.
 It is a relatively easy process to cross from Israel to Jordan and it is also appealing as there is no need to book flights to cross between these two countries.

-How to get to the Yitzhak Rabin Terminal/Wadi Araba Border Crossing
+How to get to the Yitzhak Rabin Terminal/Wadi Arava Border Crossing

 While there are no public buses that take you directly to the Yitzhak Rabin border terminal, travelers can order taxis from the Central Bus Station in Eilat to the border.
 Alternatively, crossing the border with a tour group offers transportation directly to the border, as well as border assistance.
 Offering tours from Tel Aviv and Jerusalem as well as Eilat, and options for 1, 2, 3 and 4 day tour options throughout Jordan.
 Our organized Petra Tours can help with border crossing procedure including pre-arranged visas and transportation.